-Sponsored by VH1 Save the Music, an organization that primarily helps fund public schools with new musical instruments to students who are less fortunate, yet have the talent and ambition to become a star one day.
+Sponsored by VH1 Save the Music, this organization primarily helps fund public schools with new musical instruments to students who are less fortunate.

 “I always think of new ways to express myself each and every day,” said datrealdrummer (right).
 “I try to to tap into unlocking more character out of myself (as he sings Rae Sremmurd song “Unlock The Swag”)